 Next, fold your leaves in half (across the stem) and cut or pull the stem away from the leaves – the real thick part should come apart pretty easily!

 Sidenote – the stem is edible, it’s just tough.
 If you want to add some of it in, you absolutely can.
 I’d recommend chopping it thinner so it cooks faster and isn’t so much work to eat.
+(This is a great way to avoid food waste – or at least cut back on it in your home)!

 I like to cut swiss chard like basil, so I stack the leaves and then roll them together and slice them all at once.
 You can then do a rough chop the other way to get them into smaller pieces!

-Tips for Cooking Chard, Garlic, + Ginger
+How to Cook Chard, Garlic, + Ginger

-SWISS CHARD WITH GINGER
+SWISS CHARD RECIPE WITH GINGER

 - 2 tablespoons olive oil